gridap/Gridap.jl/docs/src/Adaptivity.md

 ## Edge-Based refinement

 The module provides a `refine` method for `UnstructuredDiscreteModel`.
-The method takes a string `refinement_method` that determines the refinement startegy to be used.
+The method takes a string `refinement_method` that determines the refinement strategy to be used.
 The following strategies are available:

 - `"red_green"` :: Red-Green refinement, default.
 - `"nvb"` :: Longest-edge bisection (only for meshes of TRIangles)